FIFA World Cup awards: Most Entertaining Team

-All-Star Team
+All-Star Team and Dream Team

 Official winners (1994–2006)

 The All-Star Team is a team of the best performers at the respective World Cup finals.
 Since 1994, FIFA decided to add official best squads, chosen by its Technical Study Group under the brand name MasterCard All-Star Team.
-For 1998, 2002 and 2006, substitute and reserve members were also nominated for full squads.
+For 1998 and 2002, a distinction was made between starters and reserve members.